TeamVastsea/TeamIssues/README.md

 # TeamIssues
-All of the Issuesof the Vastsea Organization
+All of the Issues of the Vastsea Organization